Vicadej/su26-team10/SRS.md

   Scenario: Provider registers and adds tags
-    Given I am on the registration page and select the Provider role When  I fill in my profile details and select tags (e.g., vegan, mealprep) Then  my profile is submitted for verification and my content is queued until approved
+    Given I am on the registration page and select the Provider role When  I fill in my profile details and select tags (e.g., vegan, mealprep) Then  my profile is submitted for verification
   ```

 - **US-21 — Publish a Service**